tomachalek/kombo/README.md

 * side-effect as first-class citizens
 * multiple models
-  * no global singletons (like e.g. stores in many Flux apps), keep awareness of components' dependencies
+  * no global singletons (like e.g. stores in Flux apps) to keep awareness of components' dependencies
   * support for model composition and synchronization
 * no boilerplate code (or as few as possible)
    * e.g. no action creators (dispatching directly from React components; do you really need to reuse